geopm/geopm/tutorial/README.md

 6. The model application
 ------------------------
-Tutoral 6 uses the geopmbench tool and configures it with the json input file.
+Tutorial 6 uses the geopmbench tool and configures it with the json input file.
 The geopmbench application is documented in the geopmbench(1) man page and can be use to to a wide range of experiments with GEOPM.
 Note that geopmbench is used in most